It hides in the shade, as the leaves dwindle down,

-The paint may be fading, but the seat is quite sound Some people sit in the shade, with barely a tear... without giving much notice, or to think of the years There was a black, tragic day, that cruelly erased an innocent child, with a sweet, gentle face
+The paint may be fading, but the seat is quite sound Some will sit in the shade, forgetting the tears... without giving much notice, or to think of the years There was a black, tragic day, that cruelly erased an innocent child, with a sweet, gentle face